Working Grassland Habitat Programs

 Existing grassland or cropland that will be seeded back to grassland is eligible for in the program.

 Applications can be offered year round and will be ranked against all others in the nation on designated dates to determine which applications are accepted into the program.
-Extra points are available to applicants who offer to implement a wildlife habitat conservation plan and/or incorporate pollinator habitat.

 United States Fish and Wildlife Service Partners Program